clear-code/lua-web-driver/docs/tutorial/index.md

 Some notes as below for use LuaWebDriver with multiple threads

+* When starting a thread, LuaWebDriver currently sometimes crash.
+  * This problem might resolve by specifying `libpthread.so` to `LD_PRELOAD`.

+* LuaWebDriver has not common information between each thread.
+  * If you want to use common information in each thread, you use environment value or read a file saved common information.
+  * For example, known information (like login information etc) is saved a file and it becomes easy to access by reading that file in the thread.

+* We have supposed execute one web page every one call basically.
+But if you processing a web page requiring a login, you should also do the after login processing on the same thread.
+  * Because it keeps login status by reusing session in the thread.

 * A function given to argument of [`web-driver.ThreadPool.new()`][thread-pool-new] must not reference information of external of one.

 * You should not make too many threads.
 Because eache thread becomes slow due to start the Firefox every each thread.
+  * Guide to the number of a thread is one-third of the number of physical CPU core.

 * LuaWebDriver can't resume a job.
   * If you quit `luajit` process in the middle, the job executes from the beginning.
 A check of a duplicate job is reset also.